Sleep Apnea Overview

 In cases where sleep apnea is not severe, your physician may recommend making a few various lifestyle changes.
 If you are a smoker, then you will need to quit smoking immediately.
 If you have been unable to quit in the past, then ask your physician for resources so that you are able to quit.
 If you are overweight, then you will need to lose the excess weight.
 Losing weight can be done by making simple diet changes, exercising, or increasing your water intake.
 Sometimes, sleep apnea is caused by allergies.
 If this is the case, your physician will recommend treatment for your allergies.

 If these steps do not help you with a better night’s sleep, or if you have more severe symptoms, then you will need a higher level of treatment.
 Certain devices or even surgery can help you breathe better at night.
-The most common form of treatment is a CPAP machine, or continuous positive airway pressure machine, which will deliver air pressure through a mask while you sleep to ensure that you are receiving oxygen.
+The most common form of treatment is a continuous positive airway pressure machine (CPAP), which will deliver air pressure through a mask while you sleep to ensure that you are receiving oxygen.
 These masks are more comfortable than they have been the past.
 Patients find that these machines are not as cumbersome as they have been in the past.

 Some surgical options may be considered if treatment does not seem to be working for you.
 These options include: tissue removal or shrinkage, jaw repositioning, implants where plastic rods are put into the soft palate, nerve stimulation, or creating a new passageway.
 Other surgeries to enlarge the space through which you breathe include: removing the tonsils or adenoids or even weight loss surgery.